-OK, so you’re looking to just outright buy a monetized YouTube channel.
-I already have a post on how to sell a YouTube channel, but it might be interesting to think about things from the buyers perspective.
+So you’re looking to buy a YouTube channel.
+I already have a post on how to sell a YouTube channel.
+Still, I felt it’d be interesting to tackle this from the buyer’s perspective.

 Where Can You Buy a YouTube Channel

 Unfortunately, I don’t have a few thousand dollars lying around to buy a YouTube channel from each of them.
 So I can’t personally attest to how reputable these sites are.
-That said, I think they can help you to get an idea of what similarly sized channels are selling for.
+That said, I think they can help you understand what similarly-sized channels are selling for.

-The other place to find YouTube channels is via outreach (where you message the creator of the channel).
-Unfortunately, that method is going to have a very low success rate.
+The other place to find YouTube channels is via outreach (where you message the channel’s creator).
+Unfortunately, that method will have a low success rate.
 Most creators put a lot of effort into their channels and aren’t looking to cash out.
 But, you might have some luck on Reddit forums or any place where large numbers of YouTubers gather.

 How Much Do YouTube Channels Cost?